tricky42/hugo-blog/content/post/welcome.md

 draft = false
 +++

-The answer might be yes;) In the end I just felt that in order to stay somewhat on top of all developments in the software space I had to invest quite some time after work.
-Talking and discussing about the things I learned to colleagues at work was fun and helped but still a lot of the knowledge got lost or didn't reach enough people.
-Therefore I will now try to post from time to time about the things I learn and point you to interesting articles, presentations and projects.
+The answer might be yes;) In the end I just felt that - in order to stay somewhat on top of all developments in the software space -I had to invest some time after work.
+Talking to colleagues about the things I learned was fun and helped, but a lot of information got lost or didn't reach as many people as I would have liked.
+So I decided to post from time to time about things I learn and use this blog to point you to articles, presentations and projects.

-It will be interesting to see how I get started during my "small" sabbatical and even more interesting if I can sustain publishing posts once reality hits and I am back at work ;)
+It will be interesting to see how I get started during my _small_, one week sabbatical.
+And even more interesting, if I can continue posting once reality hits and I am back at work ;)

-The blog will not be limited to software topics, I might add in my learnings about the Mavic Pro, great wines and who knows what else...
+The blog will not be limited to software topics, I might add my learnings about Mavic Pro, great wine and who knows what else...

-I will begin with some posts on the setup of this post, as just taking a hosted Wordpress blog didn't sound right out of different reasons.
-I do not like PHP (although there are impressive products built using PHP (like Wordpress)), I didn't like the resources and money needed to host my small blog using such a solutions and there for started my search for a better fitting solution more in line with my preferences.
+I will begin with some posts on the setup of this blog.
+Using Wordpress didn't feel right for different reasons:
+    I do not like PHP (although there are impressive products built using PHP (like Wordpress)), I dont't like the resources and money needed to host my small blog using such a solution

+Therefore, I started my search for a solution more in line with my preferences.
+You can read more about it here <a href='{{< relref "page/setting-up-the-blog.md" >}}.

 Cheers,